Relationship satisfaction is our top priority

 He is a good dog, but he may not be the perfect "obedient" dog.
 He has a mind of his own, past experiences, and lack there of.
 But if you learn what makes him tick, and what motivates him to be disobedient or uncooperative at times and learn how to teach the skills that he is lacking, you are bound to improve his behavior.

 The goal of Canine Culture Learning Center is to provide you with the skills you need to develop the ideal relationship with your dog.

 Providing personal and professional service, in private and group dog training classes in Upstate Central New York.
-Cayuga, Onondaga, Madison & Oneida Counties.
+Private instruction available within a 2 hour radius.

 Would you like to learn how to have better behavior, cooperation, and communication with your dog?

 Would you like to learn who he/she really is, and who he needs YOU to be to help him overcome behavior problems and other common issues such as fearfulness and aggression?

 Would you like to learn how to fulfill his nature to help correct hyperactivity and destructiveness?